statogale/ai-resume-app/README.md

 ### Run the live app at Puter.com (Recommended)
 You can also try the live app at [Statogale Resume Buddy](https://puter.com/app/statogale-resume-buddy).

+Puter automatically provisions a temporary account for initial access to the app.
+However, to gain greater control and personalization, it is recommended that you register your own account using your email address.
+Additionally, you can upgrade your personal account to access enhanced computing resources, increased storage, and faster models.

 ### App Video
 [Statogale-Resume-Buddy App video](https://github.com/user-attachments/assets/d3b4e4ce-cff9-47c8-a416-b427936d2fd1)